markusos/markusos.github.io/_posts/2015-02-15-oauth-authentication-in-php.markdown

 {% endhighlight %}

-Next we need to create a custom OAuth provider for Basecamp, since it is not one of the already implemented OAuth providers in the library.
+Next, we need to create a custom OAuth provider for Basecamp, since it is not one of the already implemented OAuth providers in the library.
 We create a class called BasecampOAuth that extends the Abstract provider from the league/oauth2-client library.
 All information needed to set this up comes from [Basecamps API documentation](https://github.com/basecamp/api/blob/master/sections/authentication.md).

 {% highlight php %}
 <?php